About Section 179D Tax Deduction

 Section 179D of the Internal Revenue Code (IRC) is an engineered based tax incentive available for the reduction of energy and power costs in commercial buildings.
 The tax provision was initially enacted under the 2005 Energy Policy Act (EPACT) and allows for a tax deduction of up to $1.80 per square foot.
 The 179D Tax Deduction specifically applies to those commercial buildings that notably reduce their interior lighting energy costs, as well as heating, cooling, and building envelope.
 Buildings can partially qualify for $0.60 for HVAC, $0.60 for building envelope, and $0.60 for Lighting systems.

-Section 179D requires for the taxpayers building to meet or exceed a 50% savings in energy and power costs when compared to a theoretical ASHRAE 90.1-2001 baseline building.
+Section 179D requires the taxpayers building to meet or exceed a 50% savings in energy and power costs when compared to a theoretical ASHRAE 90.1-2001 baseline building.
 If the target of 50% savings is met, the building will qualify for $1.80/SF (capped at the costs of the capitalized improvements).

 For buildings which do not meet the 50% savings, the tax provision also allows for partially qualifying systems.

 - $0.60/SF for HVAC systems meeting 15% savings

 - $0.60/SF for Lighting systems meeting 25% savings

 - $0.60/SF for Building Envelope systems meeting 10% savings

 Additionally, the Interim Lighting Rule allows for lighting systems to qualify for 30¢-60¢per square foot for a 25%-40% savings in Lighting Power Density (LPD) compared to ASHRAE 90.1-2001 LPD standards.

 - The energy and power costs savings calculations must be performed with a Dept. of Energy approved software.

 - Field inspections must be performed after the energy efficient property has been placed into service in accordance with NREL Guidelines